-Shortly before surgery you’ll meet with your surgeon.
+Shortly before surgery, you’ll meet with your surgeon.
 He or she will evaluate your progress and finalize the surgical plan.
-You’ll discuss factors that could affect surgery, like medicines and allergies.
+You’ll discuss factors that could affect surgery, such as medicines and allergies.
 You’ll also have an exam and blood tests taken to make sure you’re healthy enough for surgery.
-Depending on various factors, you may also need other tests, like a chest X-ray.
+Depending on different factors, you may also need other tests, such as a chest X-ray.

 Surgery takes place in a hospital or surgery center.
 A day or 2 before your surgery:

 Stock up on liquid foods you can eat without chewing.
 These include total-nutrition drinks, soup, and milk.
-Foods that are easy to liquify, like bananas, are good, too.
+Foods that are easy to turn into liquids (liquefy), such as bananas, are good, too.

 Arrange for an adult family member or friend to give you a ride home and stay with you after surgery.

-Don’t eat or drink for at least 8 hours before surgery.
-Ask the surgeon whether you should take your regular medicines during this period.
+Ask the surgeon whether you should take your regular medicines before surgery.
 If so, take them with small sips of water.